jeff-wise/haskell-starter-kit-blog/README.md

 but to teach you how you can take the concepts you have learned and use them to build high-quality software.

-Many of the lessons here are language-agnostic.
-Great software will have similar characteristics, regardless of which language is used to write it.
-Of course, each language has its own vision for the best way to write great software.
-This project is intended to showcase a little bit of Haskell's vision.
-It's only 1000 lines of code, but there's a lot to learn if we look closely and examine the trade-offs associated with each decision, big and small.
-In this process, we can gain some insight into why learning all those new concepts is worth the effort.
+Many of the lessons in this tutorial are language-agnostic.
+Great software will have similar characteristics regardless of the implementation language (or even despite the language).
+Even so, each language has its own vision of how to develop software efficiently, and the best langauges are the ones that support a consistent methodology in solving the problems commonly encountered when writing complex software.
+This tutorial showcases a little bit of Haskell's vision for software development, and how it approaches the problems of software engineering.
+It showcases some incredible solutions to these problems created by the community that take full advantages of Haskell's power and expressiveness.

-Perhaps you'll even come to appreciate why Haskell programmers are so passionate about a language that's never gained widespread traction.
+If you're new to Haskell, I hope that this project will help you to appreciate Haskell's particular vision and methodology and why Haskell programmers are so passionate about things like immutablity, types, and abstract mathematics.
+If you already know a little (or a lot) of Haskell, then this project may be useful as a starting point for new projects or to compare different ways of building web applications in Haskell.
+Whatever the case, I hope that there's something here for everyone to learn.
+Haskell is a language that pushes the limits of programming and challenges you to try new ways of doing something you already know how to do.
+But then you find yourself in another language, doing that thing you already know how to do, and wishing you could use just a little bit of Haskell.

 ------------------------------------------------------------------------------------